 Your homeowners' insurance policy most likely includes coverage for "loss of use."
 That means living expenses, including housing costs, that exceed your normal, everyday expenses.
 You're within your rights to ask your insurer to send you an advance on those expenses.

 If your house just needs relatively quick repairs in order to be livable again, the insurer will pay for a hotel stay.
 If your house needs major repair or rebuilding, you're going to need a large chunk of cash to cover not only your first month's rent on an apartment, but also a security deposit.
 In California, for example, the deposit can be up to twice the monthly rent, or three times the monthly rent for a furnished rental (see Cal.
 Civ.
 Code § 1950.5).
 If you rent an unfurnished home, you'll need money for furnishings, too.

 Most policies place a dollar or time limit on your loss-of-use coverage to pressure you into acting quickly to get your home repaired or replaced.
-Think twice before signing any long-terms leases!
+Think twice before signing any long-term leases!

 Your insurance company will pay for a rental that closely approximates the home you can no longer occupy.
-So, if you lived in a simple one-bedroom in a modest neighborhood, don't set your sights on a lavish condo or four-bedroom mansion.
+So, if you lived in a simple one-bedroom in a modest neighborhood, look for similar homes in similar neighborhoods.

 Call your insurance agent BEFORE you start apartment hunting, and work out an understanding of the reimbursement you can expect (confirm any conversations in writing or by email).
-The reality may be that only higher-end rentals will be available, in which case you shouldn't have to pay out of pocket.
-Or, if you're dissatisfied with what's in your price range, you may decide to kick in some money of your own to rent a suitable place.
+The reality might be that only higher-end rentals will be available, in which case you shouldn't have to pay out of pocket.
+Or, if you're dissatisfied with what's in your price range, you might decide to kick in some money of your own to rent a suitable place.